-To help you retain your sense of self, it’s important to keep doing the same things you’re accustomed to doing.
+To help you retain your sense of self, it’s important to keep doing the same things you’d normally do.

 For example, if you exercise, continue to do so.
-If you’re the sort who works out on a treadmill or a bicycle every single day, keep doing it — or you’re going to go nuts if you can’t keep up the exercise regimen you’re used to.
-Check with your doctor first to make sure exercise is OK within the context of your cancer.
+If you’re the type of person who works out on a treadmill or walks every single day, keep doing it or you’re going to go nuts, says Dr. Sekeres.
+But, it’s a good idea to check with your doctor first to make sure exercise is OK within the context of your cancer treatment.

-If you’re used to going out to dinner with friends or your spouse, keep doing it, again checking with your doctor first.
+The same thing holds true if you’re used to going out to dinner with friends or your spouse, keep doing that, again checking with your doctor first.

-Here are a few other steps that will help you make the transition and get a sense of control after a cancer diagnosis:
+Dr. Sekeres shares more tips to help with the transition and give you a sense of control after a cancer diagnosis: